alphafeedio/alphafeed-java-sdk/README.md

 - Historical data access with flexible filtering options
 - Real-time data subscription via WebSocket
+- Instruments discovery and search functionality
 - Automatic parsing of JSON responses into Java objects
 - Date field conversion from ISO 8601 format to Java Date objects
+- Support for multiple instrument filtering (by names and IDs)

 ## Installation